After Cecil, second lion poached by foreign tourist in Zimbabwe - parks source

 When contacted by Reuters, ZCTF head Johnny Rodrigues said: "I cannot speak to you today, please try tomorrow."

-A field researcher for the Hwange Lion Research Project which is monitoring Cecil's pride, said data from a GPS tag on Cecil showed he was fine.
+A field researcher for the Hwange Lion Research Project which is monitoring Cecil's pride, said data from a GPS tag on Jericho showed he was fine.

 "He looks alive and well to me as far as I can tell on his movements.
 He looks like he has a female," Brent Stapelkamp told Reuters.